 Tip 3.
 Resolution should not be too slow

 Writers often make the mistake of delaying the resolution of a cliffhanger for too long under the impression that it would help prolong suspense that captivates the reader.
-However, when the resolution is delayed for too long the reader’s anxiety peaks and hits a sharp decline, then frustration sets in, causing them to put your book down.
+However, when the resolution is delayed for too long the reader’s anxiety peaks and hits a sharp decline, then frustration sets in, causing them to put the book down.
 The resolution of a cliffhanger should be in the following scene or chapter, as most readers do not want to wait endlessly to find out what happens to their protagonist.
 Don’t let your story drag on too long without resolving the cliffhanger!

 Tip 4.
 Ending a book with a cliffhanger